fnv234/61040-portfolio/assignments/assignment1.md

 2. **Keeping track of accomplishments**

-- Quick entry logging: Add one- or two-line notes tagged by project or skill.
+- Quick entry logging: Add one- or two-line notes tagged by project, for example, or other tags.

-- Automated summaries: Weekly/monthly prompts generate concise review drafts.
+- Automated summaries: Weekly/monthly prompts generate concise review drafts from the entries logged.

-- Export to resume/LinkedIn: Convert notes into bullet points formatted for professional use.
+- Export to resume/LinkedIn: Convert entries or summaries into bullet points formatted for professional use.

 3. **Discovering aesthetic locations**